 - 1. Each operational site must have a list of electrical equipment or an electrical survey completed.
-As a minimum this information must cover the following: - A list of all electrical installations at the site. - Confirmation that the electrical line/circuit drawings are up to date. - A summary of maintenance requirements for the electrical equipment. - Emergency shut off devices are in place at each installation. - LOTOC/LTT facilities are in place. - There is a scheme in place to restrict access to electrical panels and enclosures, transformers and substations. - All installations have the correct IP rating for the location and activity. - Confirmation that the electrical distribution systems likely to be affected by lightning are fitted with over voltage protection. - 2.
+As a minimum this information must cover the following: - A list of all electrical installations at the site. - Confirmation that the electrical line/circuit drawings are up to date. - A summary of maintenance requirements for the electrical equipment - Emergency shut off devices are in place at each installation - LOTOTO facilities are in place - There is a scheme in place to restrict access to electrical panels and enclosures, transformers and substations. - All installations have the correct IP rating for the location and activity. - Confirmation that the electrical distribution systems likely to be affected by lightning are fitted with over voltage protection. - 2.
 The CRH Europe electrical guidance includes a checklist which must be completed at each operation once per year (or shorter intervals if required by local/national legislation) by a competent qualified electrician (internal or external) and this checklist must be available for inspection.
 The completion of this checklist for each operation each year is a mandatory requirement. - 3.
 Each operational site will be required to show evidence that electrical supply cables subject to physical damage have been identified and replaced by reinforced / strengthened cables. - 4.
-Each operational site must comply with the requirements from the CRH Electrical Safety Guidance document. - 5.
-All electrical contractors must be externally accredited (accreditation to be defined at country level) and all internal electrical people formally authorised by plant management. - 6.
-A portable electrical equipment colour code system (or agreed equivalent) must be put in place by January 1st 2019.
+All electrical contractors must be externally accredited (accreditation to be defined at country level) and all internal electrical people formally authorised by plant management. - 5.
+A portable electrical equipment colour code system (or agreed equivalent) must in place where applicable at each operational site.
 Each minimum 12 month period will have a specific colour e.g yellow.
 Portable Electrical Equipment which has an inspection tag which is that colour i.e a yellow tag is an indication that the equipment has been checked and tested within that period (minimum 12 months).
 All users of portable electrical equipment would then be instructed to only use equipment with correct colour code tag for that period.
-See example photo on page 39. - 7.
+See example photo on page 36. - 6.
 All electrical substations shall be equipped with the following protective and rescue equipment: - Insulated gloves - Insulated Stool or Platform - Insulating Mats - Rescue Stick